hm-qm/jsRetroCalculator/README.md

 # Retro Calculator with Vanilla JavaScript

-<p>This is the first project I have created as part of the requirements for completing the Nology Web Dev Bootcamp.</p>
+<p>This is the first project I have created as part of the requirements for Week 4 of the Nology Web Dev Bootcamp.</p>
 <p>The design for this was inspired by the Casio fx-115s which is the very first scientific calculator I've ever used</p>

 <p>